bonnie/hamilton_lottery/README.md

 HamLott is meant to enter *one email address per day only*.
 Please do not use this to enter multiple email addresses at once -- that would be against both the spirit of the lottery and the spirit of this app.

+## Success Rate

+The author entered the lottery once per day until SHM prevented this approach from working.
+During that time the author won the lottery exactly zero times.